nicklansley/allav/README.md

 Using 'docker run' you attach a volume of any name to a host directory where your media file is stored and then run either FFMPEG or LAME on the file in the attached volume name.

 In the examples below, a directory called '/av' is created within the container, which maps to the current directory on your host computer (in this case I am using Windows Powershell and ${PWD} is a variable describing the current working directory).
 You then tell FFMPEG or LAME where the input file is and where the output will be saved by using the file path in the format '/av/myfile'.
-Take a look at these two examples:
+Take a look at these examples:

 1 > Use FFMPEG to extract the audio from the video file into a WAV file:
 <pre>docker run -v ${PWD}:/av/ allav ffmpeg -i /av/nicklansley-allav-testfile.mp4 /av/audiofromvideo.wav</pre>